manaknightdigital/solidity_internship/task5/README.md

 - Write frontend code to connect wallet to our token

-- Implement a liquidity pool farming function
+- Write function in js to whitelist addresses

+- Implement minting contract that will submit the NFT to opensea

 - This need to be done by end of day